medianetlab/OuluLabs/README.md

 curl -X GET http://KATANA_IP:8000/api/slice
 ```

 You should be able to see again the new Tenant and VMs on OpenStack, as well as the instantiated NSs and VNFs on OSM.
 Note that an additional NS has been created using the FW NSD and the name that you specified on the NEST.
-Once again go to the client VM console and check that you successfully ping a public IP Address, such as Google's DNS `8.8.8.8`.
+Once again, go to the client VM console and check that you successfully ping a public IP Address, such as Google's DNS `8.8.8.8`.

 ![SliceA Client VM](images/SliceA_client.PNG)

 ### Perform a Day-2 action using the Firewall

-In this final stage of this lab, you will use the deployed firewall to perform a Day-2 action, blocking any traffic coming from the client node.
-For this purpose, you will use a script that is included in the Firewall VM.
-To do that, first you need to get the IP address of the Firewall VM.
+In this final stage of this lab, you will use the deployed Firewall to perform a Day-2 action, blocking any traffic coming from the client node.
+For this purpose, you will use a script included in the Firewall VM.
+To do that, first, you need to get the IP address of the Firewall VM.
 On the OpenStack dashboard, select the new Slice tenant from the list located at the top-left corner of the window.
 Go to the "__Project/Instances__" and get the IP address of the Firewall VM.
 From your terminal, execute the script located in the Firewall VM.
 The credentials for this VM are __Username: demo__ - __Password: demo__:

 ```bash
 ssh demo@<FW_IP_ADDRESS> bash -c '/home/demo/block_client_traffic.sh'